Audio4Linux/gst-plugin-jamesdsp/README.md

 # JamesDSP for Linux
 This is very experimental and obviously work in progress.
-Currently only analog modelling is implemented, and the plugin might produce crackling output if the samplerate is set incorrectly.
+Currently only analog modelling, bass boost, reverbation and the stereo widener is implemented, and the plugin might produce crackling output if the samplerate is set incorrectly.

 ## Workarounds
 ### Fix crackling/choppy sound
-Set the default samplerate to 48000Hz in pulseaudio's config `sudo nano /etc/pulse/daemon.conf`
+_Set the default samplerate to 48000Hz in pulseaudio's config:_

+`sudo nano /etc/pulse/daemon.conf`

 Replace this line:
 `;  default-sample-rate = 44100`
 with this one: